Be Cancer SAFE

 More people in South Yorkshire are diagnosed with cancer than the England average.
 Our most deprived patients are more likely to be diagnosed with cancer at a late stage and die of cancer.
 They are more likely to have the diagnosis made during an emergency admission and less likely to attend for screening.
 We want to change this but we need your help – join our social movement and through one small action – a conversation with a neighbour, passing a leaflet to a colleague, sharing a Facebook post – help save lives.

-Be Cancer Safe is a community approach to improving cancer survival.
-We hope to create a large scale network of Cancer Champions who help to break down barriers and normalise conversations about cancer.
+Be Cancer SAFE is a community approach to improving cancer survival.
+We have created a large scale network of Cancer Champions who help to break down barriers and normalise conversations about cancer.
 By making it okay to talk about cancer we hope more people in our area will take part in routine screening or go to their GP with concerns.
 Early diagnosis is our best chance as this is when treatment is most effective.

-The Be Cancer Safe movement is being coordinated by South Yorkshire, Bassetlaw and North Derbyshire Cancer Alliance, part of Health and Care Working Together in South Yorkshire and Bassetlaw (a developing Accountable Care System) and delivered in partnership with voluntary sector and health organisations as follows:
+The Be Cancer SAFE movement was initially coordinated and funded by South Yorkshire, Bassetlaw and North Derbyshire Cancer Alliance, part of Health and Care Working Together in South Yorkshire and Bassetlaw (a developing Accountable Care System) and delivered in partnership with voluntary sector and health organisations as follows.

-Voluntary Action Rotherham employs two Project Workers for the Barnsley area and two Project Workers for the Rotherham area.
-Contact a member of the team to discuss how you can get involved and/or to explore options for bringing Be Cancer Safe messages to your group, team or community.
+Voluntary Action Rotherham employs 3 part-time Project Workers for the Rotherham area.
+Contact a member of the team to discuss how you can get involved and bring Be Cancer Safe messages to your group, team or community.

 Become a Cancer Champion – learn more